 GALPROP solves the transport equation with a given source distribution and boundary conditions for all cosmic-ray species.
 This includes Galactic wind (convection), diffusive reacceleration in the interstellar medium, energy losses, nuclear fragmentation, and decay.
-The numerical solution of the transport equation is based on an implicit second-order scheme (Press et al., 1992).
-The spatial boundary conditions assume free particle escape.
-Since we have a 3-dimensional (R, z, p) or 4-dimensional (x, y, z, p) problem (spatial variables plus momentum) we use "operator splitting" to handle the implicit solution.
+The numerical solution of the transport equation is based on an implicit second-order scheme (33).
+The spatial boundary conditions assume either zero CR density at the boundaries or, more physically plausible, free particle escape at the boundaries.
+Since we have a 3-dimensional (R, z, p) or 4-dimentional (x, y, z, p) problem (spatial variables plus momentum) we use "operator splitting" to handle the implicit solution.